 ING and UNICEF

-The partnership between ING and UNICEF is about making a positive contribution to the lives of children.
+The partnership between ING and UNICEF is about making a positive contribution to the lives of children, youth and families.
 We both believe that a strong and healthy community has far-reaching benefits for future generations and businesses.
-Since the launch of our partnership in 2005, we have touched the lives of over 1 million children.
+Since the launch of our partnership in 2005, we have touched the lives of over 1.5 million children.

 Our 'Power for Youth' programme focuses on adolescents.
 There are 1.2 billion adolescents (aged 10–19) worldwide, with nearly 90 percent living in developing countries.
 Many of them need support to become socially and financially independent.